Submission Details (draft)

 Authors are invited to submit their papers in English of up to 12 single spaced pages including references, and presenting the results of original research or innovative practical applications relevant to the conference.
 Practical experiences with state-of-the-art AI methodologies are also acceptable when they reflect lessons of unique value to the conference attendees.
 Shorter works, up to 6 pages may be submitted as short papers representing work in progress or suggesting possible research directions.

-Submitted papers must be formatted using the Springer LNCS/LNAI style and will be done electronically using the submission button above.
+Submitted papers must be formatted using the Springer LNCS/LNAI style and will be done electronically using the submission button below.
 The use of the LaTeX2e style file available from Springer is required.
 Papers submitted to IEA/AIE 2024 must not have already been published, or accepted for publication, or be under review for a journal or another conference.
 Submissions will go through a double blind review process by Program Committee members for originality, significance, technical merit, and clarity of presentation.
 In this regard, authors should not include any information that would identify them or their affiliations.
 Such information can however be added to the camera-ready version, if the paper is accepted.

 The „best student paper award“ will be given to the best student submissions based on quality and novelty.
 Free registration fee and possible travel (if traveling is allowed) to the awarded winner will be offered by ACM SIGAI.
 Besides, there is other category for „best Technical paper“ award and „best theory paper award“ offered by Springer.
 The conference proceedings will be published by Springer in the Lecture Notes in Artificial Intelligence (LNCS/LNAI) series.
 A paper will be accepted either as a long or as a short paper.
 Long papers will be allocated 12 pages while short papers will be allocated 6 pages in the proceedings.